What is a dark and moody photography style?

 However, while a mood is conveyed in a photo, it doesn’t mean that all photos are what is described as moody.
 For example a light and airy photograph, the opposite of dark and moody, has an uplifting, joyous mood conveying a feeling of summer and even innocence.

-On the other hand, the dark and moody photography style conveys deep emotions:
+The dark and moody photography style conveys deep emotions:

 How do you take dark moody pictures?

 You can photograph at any time of day for dark and moody photos – broad daylight or at night.
 So it’s not necessarily about how light the scene is, or whether you’re photographing with natural light or flash.
-The dark photography style is created using a combination of factors:

 - Capture deep shadows